Pirkanmaa Regional Museum

 Cultural environment and local culture services

-Pirkanmaa Regional Museum is in charge of most of the regional functions of museums in and around Tampere.
+Pirkanmaa Regional Museum is in charge of most of the regional functions of museums in and around tampere.
 The focus of its operations is on the maintenance of the cultural environment and provision of guidance and assistance to the many small museums in the region.
-Pirkanmaa Regional Museum supplies expert assistance in issues involving archaeology, architecture, building repairs, local cultural work, civic activities and preservation.
+Pirkanmaa Regional Museum supplies expert assistance in issues involving archaeology, architecture, buildin repairs, local cultural work, civic activities and preservation.

 The facilities of the museum are located at Museum Centre Vapriikki in the former engineering works of Tampella factory in the unique industrial setting of Tammerkoski.